 Spouses on F-2 visas are not permitted to accept employment.
 If your accompanying spouse wishes to work, both of you should consider entering the country on J visas.
 For more information, please contact the Berkeley International Office.

 All applicants who complete a bachelor's degree from countries in which the official language is not English are required to submit official TOEFL or IELTS.
 This requirement applies to applicants from Bangladesh, Myanmar, Nepal, India, Pakistan, Latin America, the Middle East, Israel, the People's Republic of China, Taiwan, Japan, Korea, Southeast Asia, most European countries, and non-English-speaking countries in Africa.

-Graduate Division will accept either TOEFL or IELTS scores.
-For the TOEFL, your most recent score must be at least 570 for the paper-and-pencil test, at least 230 for the computer-based test, or at least 90 for the Next Generation internet-based test .
-When ordering TOEFL reports use institution code 4833, select "Graduate School" (not "Graduate School of Management") and department code 82.
+Graduate Division will accept either TOEFL or IELTS scores (Duolingo is not accepted).
+For both the paper-and-pencil test and the TOEFL iBT, your most recent score must be at least 90.
+When ordering TOEFL reports, use institution code 4833, select "Graduate School" (not "Graduate School of Management"), and department code 82.

 For IELTS, your most recent overall BAND score must be at least 7 on a 9-point scale.
 You are responsible for providing us with an official Test Report Form (TRF) of your IELTS.
 Remember to order the TRF when you register to take the test.

 Exceptions: If you have completed at least one year of full-time academic course work with grades of B or better at a U.S. university, you do not need to take a standardized test.
 Instead, you must submit an official transcript from the U.S. university.

 For Spring 2024 entry, exams must be taken on or after Nov 1, 2021.